liutikas/liutikas.github.io/_posts/2025-01-24-Groovy-Who-Exploring-Declarative-Gradle.md

 layout: post
 title:  Groovy Who?
 Exploring Declarative Gradle
 header: header-eng
+mastodon: 113886361338469722
 ---

 You [probably spent a long time debating](https://github.com/gradle/gradle/issues/15886) on whether `build.gradle` (Groovy) or `build.gradle.kts` (Kotlin Script) is more awesome.
-Lucky for you, we are about to have [a third kid on the block](https://xkcd.com/927/) - `build.gradle.dcl` a.k.a. declarative Gradle build file.
+Lucky for you, we are about to have [a third kid on the block](https://xkcd.com/927/) - `build.gradle.dcl` a.k.a.
+[Declarative Gradle](https://declarative.gradle.org/) build file.
 I spent a week trying it out as part of my team hackathon to see how well this would work for a large build like androidx and I would like to share some of my high-level findings.

 **Disclaimer**: This is the experience as of declarative Gradle EAP 2, so things might change as features evolve.